BenbowLab/StarlingDecompMicrobiome/README.md

 # StarlingDecompMicrobiome
 # Code files
+Starling2022.r contains code use in creating figures for technical report

 Starling2019.r contains code used for inline statistics and figures

 Starling7.31.19.rmd (and Starling7.31.19.html) contains precomputed code used for an overview of the data